 An OpenSTEM laboratory

-protocols are designed to develop good laboratory practice (GLP).
+expression.
+The laboratory protocols are designed to develop both good

 To gain this badge, you

-must have successfully participated in all aspects of practical training/techniques at the OpenSTEM ‘Laboratory skills for chemistry’ Laboratory School (SS002/SS021), and demonstrated awareness
+must have successfully participated in all aspects of practical training/techniques at the OpenSTEM ‘Laboratory skills for biology and health’ Laboratory School (SS022),

-of and working to relevant health and safety guidance, including completion of
+demonstrated awareness of and working to relevant health and safety guidance.

 Earn this Open